vikas0296/Vikas_66133/README.md

 The following steps should be performed to run the program and test cases.
 All the files are written in python.

-1. test_patch.py : The file consists of a)Test case to validate global stiffness matrix and boundary conditions by performing rigid body translation. b)Test case to check Linear Elastic Material Response. c)Test to check Isotropic material property d)Test to check the sanity of Shape functions e)Test to check the sanity of Jacobian matrix
+1. test_patch.py : The file consists of
+   a)Test case to validate global stiffness matrix and boundary conditions by performing rigid body translation. b)Test case to check Linear Elastic Material Response. c)Test to check Isotropic material property. d)Test to check the sanity of Shape functions. e)Test to check the sanity of Jacobian matrix. f)Test case to validate global stiffness matrix and boundary conditions by performing rigid body rotation. g)Test case to validate global stiffness matrix and boundary conditions by performing rigid body motion.

 2. Test_unit_functions.py: 13 unit tests have been recorded in this file

 3. Profiler.py: The file consists of a set of functions to compute the elapsed time.
-When it runs, it generates 18 additional files with .prof extension.
+When it runs, it generates 20 additional files with .prof extension.
-   The output if the files.prof is written to log.txt
+   The output if the "files.prof" is written to "log.txt"

 4. main_pgm.py: To start the program, one should run this file.
 Inputs are already embedded into the function.

-5.

-6.
+5. Piechart.py: In order to execute the Time analysis chart, this file can be used.
+The data has been collected from the log file using bash script

+6. Documents: Here, all the necessary images, screen shots, latex files have been placed.

 To run all the test cases, copy all test files in same folder and enter `PYTEST` command on the terminal.